qub3s/nlp_2025_NiceLovablePeople/README.md

 - _l_: warm up strategy with frac 0.15

 **Results**
 It achieved the highest score in epoch 54 with a penalised BLEU score of 25.4342.
 The base BLEU score is 44.3488 and the negative BLEU score 29.8221.
+Overfitting with the validation loss still remains a problem, which can also be seen in the plots below.

 </details>